 Stacking rewards can pay off if travel is a big part of your business budget.

-Allen Walton, CEO of SpyGuy.com, a company that sells surveillance equipment, routinely maxes out rewards when booking travel with his Business Gold Rewards Card from American Express OPEN.
+Allen Walton, CEO of SpyGuy.com, a company that sells surveillance equipment, routinely maxes out rewards when booking travel with his Business Gold Rewards Card from American Express.
+(This offer is no longer available.)

 He gives an example of how to make this strategy work.